-Cogniciti was formed in 2010 to help reshape the world of brain health.
+Cogniciti is a private sector digital health firm formed in 2010 to help reshape the world of brain health.

 Located on a 22-acre campus in Toronto, Canada, Baycrest is one of the world's leading academic health sciences centres focused on aging.

 Baycrest continues to attract some of the most influential scientists in aging and cognition and is a laboratory for unparalleled innovation in clinical care delivery to an aging population.